Starcounter-Jack/Addie/README.md

 ##### OS X

+You can use the same instructions as for the Linux build.
 Optionally, you can use CMake to create a XCode project

 ```bash
 $ cmake -G Xcode